essentialkaos/gopack/readme.md

 ## GoPack

-`gopack` is simple go source packing utility for building rpm packages.
+`gopack` is simple tool for packing go packages sources.
+This utility downloads package sources with all dependencies and pack into tar.bz2 archive.

 #### Installation